slackhappy/apu_openwrt/README.md

 [Teklager.se](https://teklager.se/en/knowledge-base/openwrt-installation-instructions/) has a route that I like.
 You boot into a live linux that can 1) download an image 2) apply to the mSATA drive 3) fix up the partioning.
 The Debian netinst USB can do that, so thats what I'll use.

 1. Download the [Debian netinst](https://www.debian.org/CD/netinst/) amd64 iso.
 Using `dd`, copy it to a USB drive.
+    Insert the drive, use diskutil list to find and unmount the drive device node /dev/diskX .
+Be extra sure you have the right one!
     ```
-    ### Insert the drive

-    ### use diskutil list to find and unmount the drive device node /dev/diskX .
-X Be extra sure you have the right one!

     $ diskutil list
     $ diskutil unmountDisk /dev/diskX
+    ```

-    ###  directly apply the image to the drive.  this will erase everything on your flashdrive
-    ###  note the 'r' in rdiskX here.
+    Directly apply the image to the drive.
+This will **erase everything** on the device!
+Note the 'r' in rdiskX here.
+    ```
     $ sudo dd bs=8m of=/dev/rdiskX if=debian-9.7.0-amd64-netinst.iso
     ```